Evovest/NeuroTreeModels.jl/docs/src/design.md

 One way to view the role of the decision nodes (gray background) is to provide an index of the leaf prediction to fetch (index `3` in the figure).
 Such indexing view is applicable given that node routing relies on hard conditions: either `true` or `false`.

-An alternative perspective that we adopt here is that tree nodes collectively provide weights associated to each leaf.
-A tree prediction becomes the weighted sum of the leaf's values and the leaf's weights.
+An alternative perspective that we adopt here is that tree nodes collectively provide the weights associated to each leaf.
+A tree prediction becomes the weighted sum of the leaves' values and the leaves' weights.

 In regular decision trees, since all conditions are binary, leaf weights take the form of a mask.
 In the above example, the mask is `[0, 0, 1, 0]`.

-By relaxing these hard conditions into soft ones, the mask takes the form of a probability vector associated to each leaf, where `∑(leaf_weights) = 1` and where each each `leaf_weight` element is `[0, 1]`.
+By relaxing these hard conditions into soft ones, the mask takes the form of a probability vector associated to each leaf, where `∑(leaf_weights) = 1` and where each `leaf_weight` element is in `[0, 1]`.
 A tree prediction can be obtained with the dot product: `leaf_values' *  leaf_weights`.

-The following illustrate how a basic decision tree is represented as a single differentiable tree within NeuroTree:
+The following illustrates how a basic decision tree can be represented as a single differentiable tree within NeuroTree:

 ![decision-tree](assets/neurotree.png)

 ### Node weights

-To illustrate how a NeuroTree derives the soft decision probability (referred to `NW1 - NW3` in the above figure), we first break down how a traditional tree split condition is derived from 2 underlying decisions:
+To illustrate how a NeuroTree derives the soft decision probability (referred to `NW1 - NW3` in the above figure), we first break down how a traditional tree split condition is derived from the 2 underlying decisions:

-1. *Selection of the feature on which to apply the condition*.
+**1. Selection of the feature on which to apply the condition**.
 Such selection can be represented as the application of a binary mask where all elements are set to `false` except for that single selected feature where it's set to `true`.

-2. *Selection of the condition's threshold value*.
+**2. Selection of the condition's threshold value**.
-For a given observation, if the selected feature's value is below that threshold, then the node decision is set to `false` (pointing to left child), and `true` otherwise (pooinnting to right child).
+For a given observation, if the selected feature's value is below that threshold, then the node decision is set to `false` (pointing to left child), and `true` otherwise (pointing to right child).

 In NeuroTree, these 2 hard steps are translated into soft, differentiable ones.

 ### Leaf weights

 Computing the leaf weights consists of accumulating the weights through each tree branch.
 It's the technically more challenging part as such computation cannot be represented as a form of matrix multiplication, unlike other common operators like `Dense`, `Conv` or `MultiHeadAttention` / `Transformer`.
-Performing probability accumulation though a tree index naturally leads to in-place element wise operations, which are notoriously not friendly for auto-differentiation engines.
+Performing probability accumulation through a tree index naturally leads to in-place element-wise operations, which are notoriously not friendly for auto-differentiation engines.
 Since NeuroTree was intended to integrate with the Flux.jl ecosystem, Zygote.jl acts as the underlying AD, the approach used was to manually implement `backward` / `adjoint` of the terminal leaf function and instruct the AD to use that custom rule rather than attempt to differentiate a non-AD compliant function.

 Below are the algo and actual implementation of the forward and backward function that compute the leaf weights.
 For brevity, the loops over each observation of the batch and each tree are omitted.
 Parallelism, both on CPU and GPU, is obtained through parallelization over the `tree` and `batch` dimensions.